jonathanjadams/BEET/README.md

 <!-- Here: describe in General -->

 The Behavioral Expectations Equilibrium Toolkit (BEET) is a toolkit for solving stochastic dynamic macroeconomic models with behavioral expectations in MATLAB.
 BEET itself is not a model-solver; for that task, it uses existing methods.
-Rather, BEET transforms a behavioral expectations model into one that can be solved using tools designed for rational expectations.
+Rather, BEET is a wrapper that transforms a behavioral expectations model into one that can be solved using tools designed for rational expectations.

  # Dependencies